Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 ![](images/es6v2/full-dataviz.png)

-It's an interactive visualization app with a choropleth map and a histogram comparing tech salaries with median household income in the area.
-Users can filter by three different parameters – year, job title, and US state – to get a more detailed view.
+An interactive visualization dashboard app with a choropleth map and a histogram comparing tech salaries to median household income in the area.
+Users can filter by year, job title, or US state to get a better view.

 ![](images/es6v2/interaction-dataviz.png)

 It's going to be great.

 At this point, I assume you've used `create-react-app` to set up your environment.
 Check the [getting started](#getting-started) section if you haven't.
-I'll also assume you've read the [basics chapter](#the-meat-start).
+I'm also assuming you've read the [basics chapter](#the-meat-start).
 I'm still going to explain what we're doing, but knowing the basics helps.

 I suggest you follow along, keep `npm start` running, and watch your visualization change in real time as you code.
 It's rewarding as hell.

 If you get stuck, you can use my [react-d3js-step-by-step Github repo](https://github.com/Swizec/react-d3js-step-by-step) to jump between steps.
 The [9 tags](https://github.com/Swizec/react-d3js-step-by-step/releases) correspond to the code at the end of each step.
 Download the first tag and run `npm install` to skip the initial setup.

 If you want to see how this project evolved over 22 months, check [the original repo](https://github.com/Swizec/h1b-software-salaries).
-The [create-react-app](https://github.com/Swizec/h1b-software-salaries/tree/create-react-app) branch has the code you're about to build.
+The [modern-code](https://github.com/Swizec/h1b-software-salaries/tree/modern-code) branch has the code you're about to build.

 # Show a Preloader